Dissecting a square into congruent polygons

 be the set of edges.
 We call $(V, \Gamma)$ the \emph{hypotenuse graph} of the tiling \eqref{eq:tiling2}.
-(It may happen that two different edges having the same origin and terminus, this explains why we put $P_j$ as the third entry of $\tau_j$ in \eqref{def:tau}.)
+(It may happen that two different edges have the same origin and terminus, which explains why we put $P_j$ as the third entry of $\tau_j$ in \eqref{def:tau}.)

 The goal of this section is to prove the following:

 \begin{theorem} If the hypotenuse graph $(V, \Gamma)$ of the tiling \eqref{eq:tiling2} is component-wise Eulerian, then $N$ is even. \end{theorem}